 Not all of these opportunities to interact should be a chance for you to ask for feedback as this will infuriate most people.
 Make sure you have something to offer in exchange for their time.
 Over the phone, people are more prone to open up and reveal a lot more information than you would expect.

 A simple message that says you care about their opinion is enough for them to open up.
 This small appreciation will allow them to be honest with their feedback.

 5. Use Polls

-Polls are one of the best ways to get feedback as all that people need to do is click on a radio box.
+Polls are one of the best ways to get feedback as all that customers need to do is click on a radio box.
 Make it attractive for the respondents by saying that you will share the poll results soon.

 A poll can be made interesting by writing the questions in a provocative manner which will, in turn, increase the chances of people responding to them.
 You can conduct polls in a lot of places, you can send them via emails, newsletters, on social media websites and more.

 Polls can also unravel trends.
 In fact, if you have a good relationship with your customers, then you can also use polls to ask them what kind of content they expect from you; this might end up in creating a content calendar for you.

 Polls can be highly engaging when you also add a caption to it that asks for a detailed explanation on why they chose someone or something on the poll.
 You can use online poll makers for this.